Scope of the Census of Fatal Occupational Injuries (CFOI)

 Illegal Activity vs. Unlicensed Activity

-Illegal activities are things like drug dealing, gambling (where not permitted by law), prostitution, and loan sharking.
+Illegal activities, as defined by local regulations, are things like drug dealing, gambling, prostitution, and loan sharking.
 Unlicensed activities are things like an unlicensed electrician working on a residential construction site or a jitney cab driver plying his trade without certification from the taxi/livery commission.

 Workers performing illegal activities are excluded from CFOI.
 Unlicensed workers are generally included in CFOI if performing legal work.